carpentries/docs.carpentries.org/source/policies/privacy.md

 additional opt-in opportunities for assessment, training, teaching, volunteering and/or community engagement.
 We do not provide personally identifiable information to any third party.
-However, we may share de-identified aggregate or summary information regarding Trainers publicly or with volunteers, Partners or third parties, including but not limited to funding entities.
+However, we may share de-identified aggregate or summary information regarding Instructor Trainers publicly or with volunteers, Partners or third parties, including but not limited to funding entities.

 ### Curriculum Maintainers and Contributors